 Inspired by the London Marathon?
 Run it next time with these 8 realistic steps!Friday 21 April 2017, by The Media Team

 Last Sunday thousands of people turned out on to the streets, in fancy dress or regular workout gear, to run the famed 26.2 miles for their chosen charity.
-You’ve got it, the London Marathon had the whole city on their feet again, and if you found yourself pacing the pavement rather than watching from the side lines we have some handy tips to get you to that start line next year.
+You’ve got it, the London Marathon had the whole city on their feet again, and if you found yourself pacing the pavement rather than running your feet off we have some handy tips to get you to that start line next year.

 Get a training buddy